• Skip to primary navigation

 Instructions

-• Preheat your oven to 350F (180C).
-Line a muffin baking pan with 12 cupcake liners, or lightly grease it.
+• Preheat the Oven: Preheat your oven to 350°F (180°C).
+Line a muffin baking pan with 12 cupcake liners or lightly grease it.

-• Crumble the chocolate wafer cookies in a food processor, blender, or by placing them in a sealable bag and crushing them with a rolling pin.
-In a medium bowl mix together the cookie crumbs with the melted vegan butter.
-Divide evenly among the cupcake liners then use your spoon or the bottom glass to firmly pack the crumbs down.
-Bake for 5 minutes then remove from the oven.
+• Prepare the Chocolate Crust: Crush the chocolate wafer cookies in a food processor, blender, or by placing them in a sealable bag and crushing them with a rolling pin.
+In a medium bowl, mix the cookie crumbs with the melted vegan butter.
+Divide evenly among the cupcake liners and use a spoon or the bottom of a glass to firmly pack the crumbs down.
+Bake for 5 minutes, then remove from the oven.

-• Add the cashews, coconut milk, sugar, cornstarch, apple cider vinegar, vanilla extract, and salt to a blender.
-Blend until the mixture is completely smooth, stopping to scrape the sides as needed.
-Divide the cheesecake base evenly among two bowls.
+• Prepare the Vegan Cheesecake Base: Blend the softened cashews, coconut milk, sugar, cornstarch, apple cider vinegar, vanilla extract, and salt in a blender until smooth.
+Divide the cheesecake base evenly between two bowls.

 Notes